amirreza0sh/amirreza0sh/README.md

 <p align="left">

- - <b>Software Engineer</b> with 2 year of hands-on experience in Backend technologies, and infrastructure automation.
-Skilled in Go (Golang) for building backend services, APIs, and automation tools, along with frontend development
- - Experienced with Linux server management, Docker, Git, GitHub.
-Also familiar with CI/CD pipelines using GitHub Actions and GitLab CI, Nginx configuration, Bash scripting, and Wordpress for Web Design.
+ - a Software Engineer who loves automating everything he can :) I work on the backend with Go, building APIs and automation tools, alongside Linux, Docker, Git, and CI/CD pipelines like GitHub Actions and GitLab CI.
+I also design and build       - websites with --      - WordPress.
+In this website I try to explain different projects that I had so we can learn together about Infrastructure.
 </p>

 <h2 align="left">My Skills...</h2>